Alabama

 |

-The absentee ballot envelope contains a declaration that must be signed by the voter.
+The absentee ballot envelope contains a declaration that must be signed by the voter under penalty of election perjury.
 The voter’s signature is compared with the signature on the elector's registration records.
 Absentee ballots that are not signed are not counted.

 |